-Sample answer: Goldendoodle
+Sample answer: Labrador Retriever

-Terms used: dog, breed, family, residence, indoor space, house, family, person, allergies Semantic process involved: Simple lookup to find suitable breeds, reasoning to check for constraints active.
-Finally, the system sorts based on popularity, producing the top 10 results, with the top result being a Goldendoodle.
+Terms used: dog, breed, family, residence, indoor space, house, family, person, allergies Semantic process involved: Simple lookup to find suitable breeds, reasoning to check for constraints children and has a high energy level.
+Using this information, the system will query for breeds that are hypoallergenic, safe for children, and playful.
+Finally, the system sorts based on popularity, producing the top 10 results, with the top result being a labrador retriever.
 Users may request for more results if unhappy with the first.
 Alternatively, they may also re-do the ontology and readjust some of the initial assumptions made.